Make Birch Syrup in your Instant Pot

 YES I said that.
-I’ll say it again Making Birch Syrup in your Instant Pot.
+I’ll say it again you can Make Birch Syrup in your Instant Pot.
 It can be done and I’ll tell you how to make Birch Sap into Birch Syrup in this post.
 I know the season for tapping birches is just about over but I’ve been working on my method and I want to share so everyone has the information before next year.
 I want everyone to be tapping their birches next year.

 A few years back my boys and I decided, after reading Little House in the Big Woods, to tap our birches and make syrup from the sap.
 I wrote about that in “I’d Tap That” and the follow up post “How I’m Making Birch Syrup in my Crock Pot” Making Birch Syrup in your crock pot was one of my most popular posts, it still is actually.
 Apparently it turns out that a lot of people want to tap their trees but don’t quite know what to do with a small amount of sap.
 Making it in the crock pot is a great resolution to the problem!